Autism-friendly: Theatre

 In the United States, the Theatre Development Fund (TDF) created a program in 2011 to "make theatre accessible to children and adults on the autism spectrum".
 Called the Autism Theatre Initiative, it is part of their Accessibility Programs, and was done in conjunction with Autism Speaks, Disney and experts who reviewed the performance for areas of modification.
 Adjustments that have been named for the initiative include: quiet areas in theatre lobby, performance changes that reduced strobe light use and noise, and areas where people can go perform an activity if they leave the theatre.
-Social stories, which explain what the experience will be like (such as loud noises, needing a break and moving through a crowd), were made available prior to the performance.
-These performances included Lion King and Mary Poppins.
+Social Stories, which explain what the experience will be like (such as loud noises, needing a break and moving through a crowd), were made available prior to the performance.
+These performances included The Lion King and Mary Poppins.

-On London's West End was the premiere of the first autism-friendly performance of Wicked, on 14 May 2016.
+On London's West End theatre was the premiere of the first autism-friendly performance of Wicked, on 14 May 2016.

 Movie cinema

-Going to a movie theater can be an overwhelming experience for someone on the autism spectrum.
+Going to a movie theater can be an overwhelming experience for some autistic people.
 Crowding as people queue up to buy tickets, loud movie volume, and dark theater lighting can all be sensory overload triggers that keep some autistic people from ever seeing movies at the cinema.
-Some movie theaters are becoming more autism friendly: the lighting is adjusted so it is not so dark, the volume is reduced and queues are managed to prevent crowding.
+Some movie theaters are becoming more autism-friendly: the lighting is adjusted so it is not so dark, the volume is reduced and queues are managed to prevent crowding.
 Odeon Cinemas in London has implemented such "sensory-friendly" nights.

 In the United States there are also "sensory-friendly" moviegoing experiences to be had through collaboration with the Autism Society of America.
-Monthly, AMC Theatres (AMC) will provide nights when people on the autism spectrum and their families may experience an autism-friendly movie night.
-The program is also intended for people with other disabilities whose moviegoing experience will also be improved in such a setting.
+Monthly, AMC Theatres (AMC) will provide nights when autistic people and their families may experience an autism-friendly movie night.
+The program is also intended for other disabled people whose moviegoing experience will also be improved in such a setting.